Connect Jira Cloud to GitHub

-When your GtHub account is linked to Jira Software, your team gets to see their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
-Read more in Streamlining your development with JIRA.
+When your GitHub or GitHub Enterprise account is linked to Jira Software, your team gets to see their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
+Read more in Integrating with development tools.

 Connect a GitHub account to Jira Software

-To connect your GitHub account to Jira Software, you use the DVCS Connector provided in Jira.
+To connect your GitHub Enterprise account to Jira Software, you use the DVCS Connector provided in Jira.

 Step 1.
-Create an OAuth access token for your GitHub account
+Create an OAuth access token for your GitHub Enterprise account

 Create the OAuth token as follows:

-- Log in to GitHub as a user with admin permissions on the account.
+- Log in to GitHub Enterprise as a user with admin permissions on the account.

 - Choose Edit Your Profile.